2040 Official Community Plan

 Support large format retail and other commercial development that is car dependent to Regional Commercial lands to provide easy access to regional vehicle traffic.
 Do not support such uses in Village Centres or Core Area Neighbourhoods.

-Development on Regional Commercial lands that is adjacent to Transit Supportive Corridors should be designed to be transit oriented.
-Approaches include locating buildings closer to and oriented towards the corridor, additional landscaping treatments, and the location of surface parking in the rear, away from the corridor.
+Support buildings up to 12 storeys in Transit Oriented Areas on Regional Commercial lands.
+Development on Regional Commercial lands adjacent to Transit Supportive Corridors should locate buildings closer to and oriented towards the street, provide additional landscaping treatments, and locate surface parking in the rear of buildings.

 Policy 5.6.3.
 Highway 97 Streetscape.